rnaudi/metrics/README.md

 ## Core idea

-Most tools give you **funnels** based on individual users or sessions.
-They are great for product analysis, and we still rely on them for that.
-For day-to-day SLOs, alerts, and automation they often:
+Many tools give you **funnels** based on individual users or sessions.
+They're excellent for product analysis, and we rely on them for that.
+For day-to-day SLOs, alerts, and automation, we've found some challenges:
-- Require custom events and schema work
+- Often require custom events and schema work
 - Depend on user/session identity
-- Are awkward to plug directly into SLOs, alerts, and automation
+- Can be tricky to plug directly into SLOs, alerts, and automation

-Instead, this method uses **aggregate metrics only**:
+This approach explores using **aggregate metrics only**:
 - Count **requests** per step per window (no user IDs)
 - Derive simple ratios that behave well at high volume
 - Feed them into standard SPC-style monitoring

-This turns auth journeys into **operational signals** with:
+This aims to turn auth journeys into **operational signals** with:
 - Low cardinality (few tags, no per-user IDs)
-- Simple math
+- Relatively simple math
-- Easy integration in any metrics backend (Prometheus, Datadog, etc.)
+- Straightforward integration in most metrics backends (Prometheus, Datadog, etc.)

 ## Concepts and notation